DemiurgeF20-8063/Mechanic-and-Kit-Core-Dimensions/README.md

 **⚛️ THE INDEPENDENT OPEN-SOURCE PHYSICS CORE (STANDALONE USE):**
 If a third-party developer is strictly interested in utilizing the custom "Non-Radioactive Physics" framework (the structural stability of heavy elements, absolute absence of nuclear decay and radiation fallout), this specific academic framework is decoupled from the M&K IP constraints under the following conditions:
-- Total Anonymization Mandate: You are strictly required to purge and remove ALL proprietary proper nouns, entities, and lore markers belonging to the core universe, including but not limited to: ISORI (НСИР), Breget (Брегет), Chords, Tonata, and all character names.
+- Total Anonymization Mandate: You are strictly required to purge and remove ALL proprietary proper nouns, entities, and lore markers belonging to the core universe, including but not limited to: ISORI (НСИР) (НСИР), Breget (Брегет), Chords, Tonata, and all character names.
-- Geometrical Immunity: The "Hexagon Ban" and "Triangular Component Standard" DO NOT apply to this standalone physics usage.
+- Geometrical Immunity: The "Hexagon Ban" DO NOT apply to this standalone physics usage.
 You may freely combine this non-radioactive model with hexagons or any other geometric configurations.
 - ShareAlike Requirement (SA): The open technical features of this anonymized physics core remain open to the community under the same ShareAlike conditions.
 Any modifications or expansions to this physical framework must be shared openly.